olivierpierre/comp26020-devcontainer/README.md

 in the [lecture slides](https://olivierpierre.github.io/comp26020-lectures/) of the C part of COMP26020.

-Here we describe several ways to set up an environment to do these exercises.
-These environments can also be used to work on the formative and summative exercises.
+Here we describe several ways to set up an environment to run these code samples.
+The environments described here can also be used to work on the formative and summative exercises.

 ## How to Download and Run the Examples